TraceDeTrail/cordova-plugin-altimeter/README.md

 **Fetch altimeter-related altitude data, such as relative altitude and barometric pressure.**

+## Platform and device support

+- iOS (8+), but not supported on all hardware, so use the isAltimeterAvailable method to verify presence of an altimeter before using.
+- Android: To be implemented.

 ## Install

 #### Latest published version on npm (with Cordova CLI >= 5.0.0)